Header Photo by Ashlee Duncan

 Followers skill sets take longer to mature:

-–Keep one’s feet underneath their shoulders to make rock stepping and triple stepping easy to execute while moving in rhythm.
+–Keep one’s feet underneath their shoulders to make rock stepping and triple stepping easy in rhythm.

-–Ignore the urge to create energy and focus on absorbing and matching the energy shared with you.
+–Ignore the urge to create energy and focus on absorbing and matching the energy given to you.

 –Stay in rhythm, it will keep you accountable to gravity making it easier to match energy and execute your “rhythm tools”.